WardLordRuby/match_wire/README.md

    filter --region na --player-min 2
    ```
    This query will filter all H2M servers to only include servers hosted in North America and have a minimum number of connected players of 2, then save the filtered results to your favorites.json.

+#### Tips:
+- After running the filter command make sure to hit refresh in the bottom right of the H2M server browser
+- Argmuents can be shortened to a single character for example `--includes` can be shortened to `-i`
+- To add spaces to your search term surround it in quotations e.g. `filter -i "long search term"`

 ## Reconnect help
 ![help][reconnect-help]